 Do you ever have that sinking feeling in the pit of your stomach, worrying that you’ve forgotten something?
 The agonizing fear that you’ve left the stove on and will burn down your home?

-If you’re deploying serverless apps, you may be experiencing that twisting apprehension with regards to securing this new tech.
+If you’re deploying serverless applications, you may be experiencing that twisting apprehension with regards to securing this relatively new tech.
 While we’d love to reassure you that all is well, chances are good that you have indeed made some mistakes.
 (C’mon, we’re a security company.
 What did you expect?)
 Read on for the top mistakes you’re likely making securing serverless apps.
 Hopefully you can sleep well after some tweaks.